 We had colleagues working with the National Trust of Fiji and the Cross-Cultural Foundation of Uganda on TAP-INTO projects.
-We supported Brendon Veale's travel from Heritage New Zealand to Europe.
-His TAP-INTO project looked at membership models and he divided his time between the NTEWNI and FAI in Italy.
+We supported a TAP-INTO project looking at membership models in New Zealand, the UK and Italy.
 Another TAP-INTO grant helped the Australian National Trusts in the development of a commercial strategy.
 We even managed to send the Director of the Saint Helena National Trust to France to discuss REMPART's working holiday model.